abigalekim/old_website/_pages/courses.md

 #### Reflection
 Although it was still hard, the dreaded 15-213/15-210 combo was not as difficult as I thought it would be.
 Although the classes themselves are harder than the ones I took freshman year, the study skills I gained after going through a year of CMU education made me feel much more prepared than I was freshman fall or freshman spring.

-This semester was also when I figured out I wanted a computer science concentration.
+This semester was also when I figured out I wanted a computer systems concentration.
 Honestly, finding out what I was interested in within the computer science field was a huge relief.
 I was the freshman who switched planned minors every week, and to my surprise, my decision of concentration came naturally and gradually.

 Lastly, competitive programming is very difficult without previous experience.

-### Spring 2020
+## Spring 2020
 - 15-410: Operating System Design and Implementation
 - 15-259: Probability and Computing
 - 80-135: Introduction to Political Philosophy